DDSNA/raspberry-pi-quickfiles/README.md

 2. .gitignore
    - **Usage**: File used for git instructions to declutter the repository from image usage artefacts.
 3. config_local.py
-   - **Usage**: File used for Postgres database configuration.
+   - **Usage**: File used for PgAdmin 4 configuration.
 Used in docker-compose.yaml for various customization and replication of objects for quick setup/recovery.
 4. docker-compose.yaml
    - **Usage**: File used by Docker to quickly build up custom containers and instructions for their interaction/networking capabilities.
 5. Dockerfile